CITIZENS FOR CHOICE PUBLIC POLICY ADVOCACY – 2021

-Public policy challenges to reproductive health and justice continue to face us in 2020, even as our nation and world deal with the COVID-19 pandemic.
-Especially acute challenges come from changes to federal programs and policies that reduce access to abortion, birth control and reproductive healthcare generally; state laws restricting access to abortion and birth control; and the repeated failures of our highest court, the U.S. Supreme Court, to exercise its historic role in protecting reproductive rights against such challenges.
-Yet, here in California, we have singular opportunities to make positive changes.
+We continue to face public policy challenges to reproductive health and justice in 2021, even as our nation continues to deal with the COVID-19 pandemic.
+Especially acute challenges come from state laws restricting access to abortion and birth control; and the repeated failures of our highest court, the U.S. Supreme Court, to exercise its historic role in protecting reproductive rights against such challenges.

-As we strive to make reproductive justice a lived reality in California, we are currently advocating for the following bills to become law in our state, bills that would:
+As we strive to make reproductive justice a lived reality in California, we have had successes with the following bills that became law, in order to:

 We occasionally ask that our supporters join in our advocacy, by contacting policy makers on specific measures.
-Please join us, by taking such actions.
-You will help make a difference, advancing reproductive health and rights and making reproductive justice a lived reality for us all.
+Please consider taking such actions when prompted by our social media posts.
+You would be making a difference, advancing reproductive health and rights and furthering our goal of making reproductive justice a lived reality for us all.

 Elaine L. Sierra, Esq.